 The Appellate Division in In re Z.S. vacated the family court’s order, which waived jurisdiction and directed that 17-year-old Z.S. be prosecuted as an adult on charges under the Jessica Lunsford Act.
 The Appellate Division found that the prosecutor’s statement of reasons was “materially deficient.”
 Importantly, the juvenile was functioning cognitively as a 13-year-old and was deemed developmentally … Read more

 Bill Clinton made us all ask what the definition of “is” is.
 In Commonwealth v.
-McClelland, the PA Supreme Court debated the meaning of “any,” overruled Commonwealth v.
+McClelland, the Pennsylvania Supreme Court debated the meaning of “any,” overruled Commonwealth v.
 Ricker, and held that the Commonwealth may not establish a prima facie case at a preliminary hearing with hearsay alone.

 When the Superior Court says it is going to employ “rationality and realism,” you know you’re in for a doozy.
 In Commonwealth v.
 Rankin, the Commonwealth charged the defendant with misdemeanors and summaries related to traffic tickets and poor driving.
 A jury acquitted him of the misdemeanor, but the trial judge immediately convicted him on … Read more